-In a 2019 study by the ASU-Banner Neurodegenerative Disease Research Center, the protective effects of choline on the brain were explored.
-The study showed that choline can help prevent Alzheimer's disease by reducing levels of an amino acid called homocysteine.
-Homocysteine is known to double the risk of developing Alzheimer's disease by contributing to neurodegeneration and the formation of amyloid plaques, both hallmarks of Alzheimer’s.
-Choline actually has the ability to convert homocysteine into the helpful chemical methionine.
+In a 2019 study by researchers at the Arizona State University, the protective effects of choline on the brain were explored.
+The study showed that choline can help reduce levels of an amino acid called homocysteine that is associated with adverse effects on the structure and function of brain tissues and nerves.
+Choline also plays a role in converting homocysteine into the helpful chemical methionine.

 While the body can produce small amounts of choline itself, we need to include choline in our diet or through supplementation to meet our body’s needs.
 Animal foods high in choline include liver, seafood, and eggs.
 Vegan sources of choline include cruciferous vegetables like broccoli, cauliflower, and brussels sprouts.
 Wheat germ, peanuts, and soybeans also contain small amounts.

 However, even a serving of the richest animal sources only gets us about one-third of the daily 450mg recommended daily intake (RDI) of choline.
 Because these natural sources of choline are limited, it is estimated that 90% of Americans don’t meet the RDI for choline, and since vegan sources of choline have substantially less of the nutrient, vegans are at particular risk of choline deficiency.